Majors and Minors

 In INTRODUCTORY LANGUAGES

-EGYP OC1101 Introduction to Ancient Egyptian --- a.k.a.
+EGYP OC1101 ELEMENTARY ANCIENT EGYPTIAN I --- a.k.a.
 Hieroglyphs, only offered every other year!

 F 2:00-5:00, Prof. Marc LeBlanc (Note: NYU class, contact sc758@columbia.edu)